AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-data-connector.md

    ![](assets/adobe_genesis_install_005.png)

 1. Specify the identifiers required for measuring the impact of the email campaign, i.e. the internal campaign name (cid) and the iNmsBroadlog (bid) table ID.
 You should also specify the indicators for events to be collected.
+Make sure that your **[!UICONTROL Events]** are of Numeric type, otherwise they will not appear in the drop-down menu.

    ![](assets/adobe_genesis_install_006.png)